nirmalprojects1988/nirmalprojects1988/README.md

 - 👋 Hi, I’m Nirmal Chakraborty a QA professional having 9 years experience having 4 years of experience in automation testing
-- 👀 I’m interested in imorving any software product quality
+- 👀 I’m interested in improving any software product quality
 - 🌱 I’m currently learning Javascript which i will use JavaScript based automation tool
 - 💞️ I’m looking to collaborate on web based software testing projects
 - 📫 I can be reachable via email which is nirmal.chakraborty21@outloook.com